mongodb/motor/doc/migrate-to-motor-1.rst

 The ``open`` method
 ...................

-The `MotorClient.open` method is removed in Motor 1.0.
+The :meth:`~MotorClient.open` method is removed in Motor 1.0.
 Motor clients have opened themselves on demand since Motor 0.2.

 The max_pool_size parameter is removed